some-0n3/deepnets/README.rst

 ResNets Classes
 ---------------

-``BaseResNet``
+``ResNet``
-    implements the original resnet as in [1]_.
+    implements the original resnet as in [1]_, as well as the wide approach from [5]_ without the pre-activation order.

-``PreResNet``
+    It also implements a slightly different projection method when the shortcut type is ``'B'`` or ``'C'`` and the dimensions increase.
+It may performs a pooling operation before the 1x1 convolution.
+This will thereby use all the inputs (not just 1 out of 4 pixels) when changing dimensions.

+``PreResnet``
-    implements the pre-activation order version from [2]_.
+    implements the pre-activation order version from [2]_ and [5]_.
+    It also provides different projections for handling the dimension increase as ``ResNet``.

 ``WeightedResNet``
     is to build a network with weighted residuals as in [3]_.

-``ResNet``
-    uses a slightly different projection for (original and pre-activation) resnets, when the shortcut type is ``'B'`` or ``'C'`` and the dimensions increase.
-Similar to the original it uses a 1x1 convolution, but performs a pooling operation before that.
-This will thereby use all the inputs (not just 1 out of 4 pixels) when changing dimensions.
+    It also implements a wide version of the network, analogous to [5]_.

 ``StochasticDepth``
-    will create a resnet (orig., pre, or weighted) with a stochastic depth similar to [4]_.
+    is used together with one of the previous three classes and will create resnets (orig., pre, or weighted) with a stochastic depth similar to [4]_.
     The difference in this implementation is that the output of a residual is scaled in training rather than while testing.

-``WideResNet``
-    implements the wide approach as described by [5]_.
-This class works (thus far) not together with ``WeightedResNet``.

 ``PReluResNet``
-    replaces the ReLU nonlinearity with a parametric rectifying unit.
+    is used together with ``ResNet``, ``PreResNet`` or ``WeightedResNet`` and replaces the ReLU nonlinearity with a parametric rectifying unit.

 ``RoR``
-    create (original and pre-activation) resnets with multilevel shortcut as described in [6]_.
+    is used together with ``ResNet`` or ``PreResNet`` and creates resnets with multilevel shortcut as described in [6]_.

 ``MultiResNet``
-    creates multi-residual (original, pre-activation or weighted) networks as described in [7]_.
+    is used together with ``ResNet``, ``PreResNet`` or ``WeightedResNet`` and creates multi-residual networks as described in [7]_.
 Those networks have multiple residuals added to the shortcuts.
+    When this class is used together with ``StochasticDepth`` please pay attention of the ordering in the MRO and see the documentation for further information.

 Densenets Classes